Coleus Blooms: What They Look Like, and Whether You Should Let Them Grow

 How to Deadhead Coleus Blooms

-Deadheading Coleus flowers is a simple process.
-Use clean scissors or garden snips to cut the flower spike just above the nearest set of healthy leaves.
-This encourages new branching and helps the plant stay full and bushy.
-For best results, remove blooms before they go to seed.
-Regular checks every week or two during the flowering season can keep your coleus looking its best.
+Deadheading Coleus flowers is quick and easy.
+I just grab a clean pair of snips and cut the flower spike back to the nearest set of healthy leaves.
+That little trim encourages branching and keeps the plant full and bushy instead of tall and leggy.
+For best results, remove blooms before they begin setting seed, and check your plants every week or two once flowering starts.

 Coleus Flowers Can Attract Pollinators